Loading figure…

 Read twice and referred to the Committee on the Judiciary.

-Why: Sponsoring the National Constitutional Carry Act directly supports the stated position by advocating for the right to carry firearms without restrictions.
+Why: Sponsoring the National Constitutional Carry Act directly supports the stated position by advocating for less regulation on gun ownership, aligning with the figure's opposition to stricter firearms regulation.

 View source →Jun 11, 2026 · Congress.gov